Keywords

 Entrepreneurship, Ecosystem and Entrepreneurial inattention

-The main purpose of this study is to advance research actions by offering a conceptual framework about entrepreneurship ecosystem building and entrepreneurship intention growth among students in higher education institution.
+The primary objective of this study is to advance research by providing a conceptual framework for entrepreneurship ecosystem building and the growth of entrepreneurship intention among students in higher education institutions.
 The study conducted a comprehensive literature review, selecting peer-reviewed articles on entrepreneurial ecosystem building and entrepreneurial intention growth.
-A systematic review (SR) method was used to achieve he stated objectives the PRISMA protocol, searching approach, inclusion and exclusion criteria, and data analysis technique were successfully applied.
+A systematic review (SR) method was used to achieve he stated objectives.
+The PRISMA protocol, searching approach, inclusion and exclusion criteria, and data analysis technique were successfully applied.
 The research finding shows that developing a robust entrepreneurial ecosystem within universities can stimulate entrepreneurial activities, enhance self-efficacy, and cultivate an entrepreneurial culture.
 The findings also underscore the importance of creating environments that not only provide knowledge and skills but also practical experiences and support networks essential for nurturing future entrepreneurs.
-Finally both empirical and practical implication was identified and future research direction was suggested for future researchers.
+Finally, both empirical and practical implication was identified and a future research direction was suggested for future researchers.

 Entrepreneurship, Ecosystem and Entrepreneurial inattention

-The entrepreneurial ecosystem is a network of interrelated actors and variables that support productive entrepreneurship (Stam, 2015). in this study ecosystem seen as universities practice building entrepreneurial ecosystem that emphasizes the importance of a supportive environment that includes not just formal education but also extracurricular activities, incubators, and networking opportunities. universities that actively engage in creating a strong entrepreneurial ecosystem tend to see higher levels of entrepreneurial activities among students (Lajos Makai, A., & Dory, T. 2023) & (Makai & Dory, 2023).
+The entrepreneurial ecosystem is a network of interrelated actors and variables that support productive entrepreneurship (Stam, 2015).
+In this study, the ecosystem is seen as universities’ practice building an entrepreneurial ecosystem that emphasizes the importance of a supportive environment that includes not just formal education but also extracurricular activities, incubators, and networking opportunities.
+Universities that actively engage in creating a strong entrepreneurial ecosystem tend to see higher levels of entrepreneurial activities among students (Lajos Makai, A., & Dory, T. 2023; Makai & Dory, 2023).

 Building entrepreneurship ecosystem through quality education in higher education at scale has therefore been at the top of the national agenda for most national economies.
 Universities also assume the responsibility of fostering entrepreneurship and actively participating in the community economy.
-Therefor this study aims to review how higher education contribute to building entrepreneurship ecosystem and knowledge production that fosters student entrepreneurial intention to pursue self-employment, sustainable entrepreneurship development.
+Therefore, this study aims to review how higher education contributes to building an entrepreneurship ecosystem and knowledge production that fosters student entrepreneurial intention to pursue self-employment and sustainable entrepreneurship development.

 An entrepreneurial ecosystem is defined as a set of dynamic local, social, institutional, and cultural processes and actors that promote new firm formation and growth.
 Unlike other related concepts such as clusters or innovation systems, entrepreneurial ecosystems start with the individual entrepreneur rather than the company and emphasize the local context (Fuller-Love & Akiode, 2020).
 The concept of an entrepreneurial ecosystem has gained significant popularity, evidenced by the increasing number of scholarly articles, books, and conferences dedicated to this topic.
 Various scholars have since adapted the ecosystem concept to different fields, including strategy, knowledge, innovation, and entrepreneurship ( Nasib Jafarov & Hungarian, 2022).
 Entrepreneurial ecosystems are a framework for understanding entrepreneurial activity in certain locations and industries (Cantner et al., 2021).

-There are different models that illustrate the elements of ecosystem, each contributing uniquely to the understanding of these systems.
+There are different models that illustrate the elements of an ecosystem, each contributing uniquely to the understanding of these systems.
 Nasib Jafarov & Hungarian (2022) summarized six Entrepreneurship ecosystem models.
-Accordingly the assumptions and its appropriateness the models for this studies are discussed as follows.
-Ecosystem Domains by Isenberg (2010) Isenberg’s model emphasizes six critical dimensions that foster entrepreneurship: policy, markets, finance, human capital, support, and culture.
+Accordingly, the assumptions and the appropriateness of the models for these studies are discussed as follows.
+Ecosystem Domains by Isenberg (2016).
+Isenberg’s model emphasizes six critical dimensions that foster entrepreneurship: policy, markets, finance, human capital, support, and culture.
 Each area comprises distinct factors such as tax breaks, venture funding, educational institutions, and social attitudes toward entrepreneurship.
 Ecosystem Pillars by the World Economic Forum (2013) identifies three critical pillars for entrepreneurial success: accessible markets, human capital/workforce, and funding and finance.
-According to entrepreneurship model by Koltai, S. R. (2016) identifies six key pillars for successful entrepreneurship: identifying, training, connecting, funding, enabling, and celebrating entrepreneurs.
+According to the entrepreneurship model by Koltai, S. R. (2016) identifies six key pillars for successful entrepreneurship: identifying, training, connecting, funding, enabling, and celebrating entrepreneurs.
 It also identifies six key stakeholders: NGOs, corporations, foundations, government, academic institutions, and investors.

-Entrepreneurial ecosystems are combinations of social, political, economic, and cultural elements within a region that support the development and growth of innovative startups and encourage new entrepreneurs and other actors to take the risks of starting, funding, and otherwise assisting high-risk ventures.
-According to Budden & Murray (2019) Innovation-driven entrepreneurship approach by it emphasizes innovation as a fundamental driver of economic development and competitiveness.
+An entrepreneurial ecosystems are combinations of social, political, economic, and cultural elements within a region that support the development and growth of innovative startups and encourage new entrepreneurs and other actors to take the risks of starting, funding, and otherwise assisting high-risk ventures.
+According to Budden & Murray (2019), the Innovation-driven entrepreneurship approach emphasizes innovation as a fundamental driver of economic development and competitiveness.
 This approach highlights the necessity of establishing an environment that supports entrepreneurs’ creative efforts.
-The Entrepreneurial Ecosystem (EE) concept, created by, (Stam & van de Ven, 2021) emphasizes the dynamic and varied character of entrepreneurship within a community of interconnected players.
-The model has three components institution, resource endowment and productive entrepreneurship.
+The Entrepreneurial Ecosystem (EE) concept, created by Stam & van de Ven (2021), emphasizes the dynamic and varied character of entrepreneurship within a community of interconnected players.
+The model has three components institution: resource endowment and productive entrepreneurship.

-This review aims to advance research actions by offering a conceptual framework about entrepreneurship ecosystem building and entrepreneurship intention growth among students in higher education institution.
+This review aims to advance research actions by offering a conceptual framework about entrepreneurship ecosystem building and entrepreneurship intention growth among students in higher education institutions.
 The study conducted a comprehensive literature review, selecting peer-reviewed articles on entrepreneurial ecosystem building and entrepreneurial intention growth.
-To achieve this stated objective the researchers established the following three basic research questions.
+To achieve this stated objective, the researchers established the following three basic research questions.

-1. What are the positions of higher education roles in building entrepreneurial ecosystems support to enhance student entrepreneurial intentions?
+1. What are the positions of higher education roles in building entrepreneurial ecosystems to support enhancing student entrepreneurial intentions?

-2. How are the relationship between entrepreneurial ecosystems support and student entrepreneurial intentions measured.
+2. How is the relationship between entrepreneurial ecosystem support and student entrepreneurial intentions measured?

-3. What types of methods and instruments used to study entrepreneurial ecosystems support and student entrepreneurial intentions.
+3. What types of methods and instruments are used to study entrepreneurial ecosystems and student entrepreneurial intentions?

-In this study systematic review method of research design was employed.
-Systematic review is a method of evaluating and interpreting available articles that is most relevant to the subject area in systematic and scientific procedures (Kitchenham, 2014).
-Domain based systematic review was implemented to adders the concerns of what methods and procedures used to study entrepreneurship ecosystem, how knowledge’s improved with related to entrepreneurship ecosystem and entrepreneurial intentions and what should we will do in the future to build effective entrepreneurial ecosystem for enhancing students entrepreneurial intention.
+In this study, a systematic review method of research design was employed.
+A systematic review is a method of evaluating and interpreting available articles that is most relevant to the subject area in systematic and scientific procedures (Kitchenham, 2014).
+Domain-based systematic review was implemented to address the concerns of what methods and procedures are used to study the entrepreneurship ecosystem, how knowledge has improved related to the entrepreneurship ecosystem and entrepreneurial intentions, and what we will do in the future to build an effective entrepreneurial ecosystem for enhancing students' entrepreneurial intentions.

 A comprehensive, unbiased search approach was applied in this paper.
 According to Higgins et al. (2019), peer evaluation of search techniques is becoming a vital stage in developing and implementing high-quality search strategies to find publications for prospective inclusion in systematic reviews.
-This study relies heavily on two data base sources, Scopus and Web of Science, to identify and choose relevant, trustworthy, and noteworthy literatures.
-During the search for sources, entrepreneurship, entrepreneurship ecosystem, entrepreneurship education, entrepreneurship support and entrepreneurial intentions were used as search terms.
+This study relies heavily on two database sources, Scopus and Web of Science, to identify and choose relevant, trustworthy, and noteworthy literature.
+Because these two databases are internationally recognized as the most comprehensive, reliable, and authoritative sources of scholarly information.
+They provide access to high-quality, peer-reviewed journals, conference proceedings, and books across multiple disciplines.
+Using these databases ensures that the literature selected is credible, up-to-date, and widely cited, which strengthens the validity of the research.
+Moreover, both Scopus and Web of science offer advanced search and citation-tracking tools that help identify influential studies, assess research trends, and avoid the inclusion of predatory or low-quality publications.
+During the search for sources, entrepreneurship, entrepreneurship ecosystem, entrepreneurship education, entrepreneurship support, and entrepreneurial intentions were used as search terms.

 Data collection process